WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 > Documentation has been shared early to surface what’s being worked on and invite feedback from those experimenting with the APIs.
 You can provide feedback in the weekly #core-editor chats where the latest progress of this effort will be shared and discussed, or async via Github issues.

-**Note:** In order to use these features, make sure to use a block-based theme.
+**Note:** To use these features, activate a theme that includes a `block-templates/index.html` file.
+This will signal to the block editor that the theme should use full-site editing features.

 ## What is a block-based theme?